Skip to main content

 • error

 The runtime snapshot reports daemon inventory.
 A session or persona can still narrow MCP visibility with capability scope, and child agents can further narrow credential inheritance.
+The snapshot is not a live transport health probe; operators should validate suspicious MCP liveness through a real tool/resource call and daemon logs.

 Learning automation policy